STGDanny/LTR-01/README.md

 # LTR-01

 Code for a home-built autonomous flight controller.
-This code is mostly for personal use due to custom hardware, but if you want i have no problem with the code being used.
+This code is mostly for personal use due to custom hardware, but if you want I have no problem with the code being used.

 ## Dependencies